 Click & Collect at Morrisons – started this week.
 DJC to talk to manager in Fort William store to see if a specified time /day slot can be given for orders to Acharacle to save on individual trips to collect shopping.
 Then orders could be collected from (maybe) the centre.
 Only for vulnerable/isolating people/without transport.

-3 Cook at centre – Advice from VAL is that Liz has to finish sick leave then can be furloughed.
-Holidays can be carried forward.
-DJC said that carrying hols forward would not work as they are already from last year.
-Decided to pay her for the holiday days at the end of the sick leave.
-LM to chat to her.
+3 Cook at centre –

 4 AOB